bypasslane/android-code-challenge/README.md

 We `will not` be evaluating your gradle build skillset as part of this challenge.

 ## Fetching the Menu
-Retrieve a menu by sending a `PUT` request to the `PUT http://www.mocky.io/v2/5eb9ad6d2f00005e523c3374` endpoint.
+Retrieve a menu by sending a `GET` request to the `GET http://www.mocky.io/v2/5eb9ad6d2f00005e523c3374` endpoint.
 A sample response follows:
 ```
 {